CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 Prepare for Any of the Four Exams

-Prep2go covers all four citizenship language exams: CIPLE A2, DELE A2, DELF B2, and CELI 2 B1.
-Exam-format exercises, personalized study plan by your exam date, and readiness score tracked by section.
+Prep2go covers all four citizenship language exams: CIPLE A2, DELE A2, DELF B2, and CELI 2 B1 — exam-format exercises, readiness by section, and a study plan tied to your exam date.

 CIPLE A2 Preparation → | DELE A2 Preparation → | DELF B2 Preparation → | CELI 2 Preparation →